KalvinFoo/NameSorter/README.md

 <h1 align="center">Name Sorter</h1>
 <div align="center">
-Simple and powerful tool to sort a set of names by last name, then by any name the person may have.
+Simple and powerful console application to sort a set of names by last name, then by any name the person may have.
 </div>

 ### Usage :